 Financial institutions such as banks are adopting decision analytics capabilities using ‘Fuzzy Logic’ for credit risk modeling to predict the probability of default of prospects before lending.
 This requires analysis of information about prospects from a variety of sources including information provided by prospect, data from credit bureau, information from other banks, and data from publicly available sources.
 A hybrid cloud model could provide the much-needed scale at which information from multiple sources can be analyzed in seconds and provide a lending decision.

-HCL has been rated as a “Leader” in the Everest Application Modernization PEAK Matrix.
-With more than two decades of experience in providing cloud consulting services, HCL has the relevant expertise and deep domain experience to fast track hybrid cloud adoption in the client landscape.
-HCL has been the strategic partner of choice for organizations in enterprise wide cloud adoption programs across multiple geographies.
+HCLTech has been rated as a “Leader” in the Everest Application Modernization PEAK Matrix.
+With more than two decades of experience in providing cloud consulting services, HCLTech has the relevant expertise and deep domain experience to fast track hybrid cloud adoption in the client landscape.
+HCLTech has been the strategic partner of choice for organizations in enterprise wide cloud adoption programs across multiple geographies.

 - Cloud consulting for hybrid cloud strategy design, ROI definition/measurement, and roadmap for phased approach etc.